BruceHubbard/JQuery-Toggler/readme.md

 ---
 If applied to an input element
 	- Hide input element
-	- Insert <a> tag with initial button state
+	- Insert &lt;a&gt; tag with initial button state
 	- When button is clicked update input element's value Otherwise
 	- applied to any other element and we'll have to store the value in a data attribute